By Alexandra V. Maragha

 This is the story that writers David Benioff and D.B.
 Weiss told.
 Game of Thrones is about those who are that of their own.
 Yes, the previous seasons included everything that motivates and captures for a juicy drama with jealousy, ambitions, vengeance, violence, and sex.
 But ultimately it is the story of those who maintained their own identities and stayed true to themselves who succeeded.

 “The misfits of Westeros” forged on with Tyrion as Hand of the Kind, an “imp” and seen useless through the series was the ultimate storyteller.
 Jon Snow, ultimately staying a bastard, stayed true to his own desires and loyalty to the north and did not let his bloodline corrupt his ability to judge right and wrong.
 Sansa Stark, “the little dove”, stayed true to defending her home of Winterfell to which she always tried to return to and protect and she earned her crown out of the interest of her people to be independent.
 Arya Stark, “the girl who would never be a lady” remained free heading her own adventure to the end of the world.
 The others to join Tyrion in King’s Landing as part of Bran’s new small council, despite being the oddest bunch, filled those seats as being true to themselves in their own ways.
 Brienne of Tarth, a physically large woman and first female knight, stayed true to her honor and promises, despite any doubts or ridicule from her opponents.
 Samwell Tarly, “the soft soul of wisdom”, struggled through the series to assert himself as a man of his own right through fighting or defense, but persevered through his educated mind.
 Ser Davos Seaworth established his station in the service of Stannis Baratheon by smuggling on the seas and rose to the level of having a vote for the new king, becoming Master of Ships.
 Last of the small council is Lord Bronn, a brothel-hungry hitman out for himself but becomes, among his other negotiated titles, Master of Coin for the realm.
 He, although out for himself, did keep his word to Tyrion that he would not sell out to kill Tyrion without negotiating with him first.
 He also makes it clear that houses and kings are only built from corruption, which is why he is out for himself and his own survival because no one else will be.
-These otherwise, “misfits” not likely according to monarchy, wealth, power, and bloodlines would never rise to such stations, have because of their stories which have broken “the wheel”.
+These otherwise, “misfits” not likely according to monarchy, wealth, power, and bloodlines would never rise to such stations, have because of their stories that have broken “the wheel”.

 Despite the desire as viewers to see an explosive, powerful, and blockbuster ending of vengeance, sex, kings, queens, and power manifested at its cinematic best, the true lesson of Game of Thrones is that of storytelling.
 This is the story told that those who stayed true to themselves and in their own ways, uncorrupt from “the wheel” of power, politics, rhetoric, and self-interest do win.
 The lesson that Game of Thrones has exemplified is the power of storytelling is that which leaves us empowered, with power, or in power and it is up to us how to use it.